-The films of INGMAR BERGMAN, who would have celebrated his hundredth birthday on Saturday, are some of Sweden’s most famous cultural exports.
-But there was a time when his own country rejected them, and Bergman himself…
+The films of Ingmar Bergan, who would have celebrated his hundredth birthday on Saturday, are some of Sweden’s most famous exports.
+But there was a time when his country rejected them, and Bergman himself…

 “What one expects with growing impatience from this brilliant technician and director of actors,” says Bo Widerberg of Ingmar Bergman in his 1960 pamphlet Visions of Swedish Film (Visionen i svensk film), “is for him to move on as our Dala horse to the world.”

 For the early part of his career, Ingmar Bergman became just that: Sweden’s cultural Dala horse.
 Indeed he was, alongside the Dala horse, one of Sweden’s only exports.
 1946, the year he directed his first films, Crisis (Kris) and It Rains on Our Love (Det regnar på vår kärlek), was a decade before postwar reforms transformed Sweden from a feudal backwater to the Socialist utopia we admire today.
-1946 was nineteen years before Roseanna, the first of Maj Sjöwall and Per Wahlöö’s Martin Beck novels set in motion the now international sensation of ‘Nordic Noir’, and twenty-eight years before ABBA won Eurovision with Waterloo, introducing the world to Swedish pop for the first time.
+1946 was nineteen years before Roseanna, the first of Maj Sjöwall and Per Wahlöö’s Martin Beck novels set in motion the now international sensation of ‘Nordic Noir’.
+It was twenty-eight years before ABBA won Eurovision with Waterloo, introducing the world to Swedish pop for the first time.
 Bergman’s films marked the beginning of a British fascination with Scandinavia.
-Bergman was, without doubt, the first Swede to grasp international attention long enough to mould an image of a harmonious (if homogenous) society bound together by an unbreakable welfare state.
-But Bergman’s own relationship to his homeland was a troubled mix of admiration and antagonism, much like the marriages of his films.
+Bergman was the first Swede to grasp international attention long enough to mould an image of a harmonious (if homogenous) society bound together by an unbreakable welfare state.
+But Bergman’s own relationship to his homeland was a troubled mix of admiration and antagonism.

 Rapidly modernising, Swedes were slow to embrace Bergman, and even when they did it was but skin-deep.
-The philosophical brevity of his films felt entirely out of place in their increasingly functionalist surroundings; so too, among growing secularisation, was his Lutheran upbringing.
+The philosophical brevity of his films felt entirely out of place in their increasingly functionalist surroundings.
+So too, amongst growing secularisation, was his Lutheran upbringing.
 When rumours of Fascist sympathies emerged – he had publicly declared support for Hitler before the War and his brother, Dag, was a founding member of the Swedish Fascist Party – cracks in his compatriots’ tolerance began to appear.
-When rumours of sexual relationships with actresses, money laundering, bribe taking and demonism emerged, his private life began to look something like a soap opera, studied and scorned by an increasingly vexated nation.
+And when rumours of sexual relationships with actresses, money laundering, bribe taking and demonism emerged, his private life began to look something like a soap opera, studied and scorned by an increasingly vexated nation.

 “When rumours of sexual relationships with actresses, money laundering, bribe taking and demonism emerged, Bergman’s private life began to look something like a soap opera, studied and scorned by an increasingly vexated nation.”

 But Bergman was disconsolate.
-In April that year, he left Sweden vowing – deaf to the pleas of Prime Minister Olof Palme and leading members of the Swedish film industry – never to work there again.
+In April that year he left Sweden vowing never to work there again.
 All upcoming projects were suspended and his studios on Fårö closed.
 Though they were to lose their only cultural voice, Bergman’s compatriots showed little remorse.
 He was, they assumed, a remnant of elitist culture: a highbrow, a fossil, a bourgeois, and a crook.
-Aftonbladet newspaper, which once had written highly favourably of his films, summed up popular feeling to his departure with the headline ‘Go, Bergman, We Won’t Miss You!’
+Aftonbladet newspaper, which once had written favourably of his films, summed up popular feeling to his departure with the headline ‘Go, Bergman, We Won’t Miss You!’

 “I come from a land I never thought I would leave on my own accord,” Bergman said when he picked up the 1976 Goethe Prize in Frankfurt, “while my exodus externally appears voluntary, internally it was an inexcusable duress.”